-- (1) The Municipality must - - (a) in the case of the first appointment of members to the Municipal Planning Tribunal, invite and call for nominations as contemplated in Part B of Chapter 2 of the Regulations; and - (b) in the case of the subsequent appointment of members to the Municipal Planning Tribunal, 90 days before the expiry of the term of office of the members serving on the Municipal Planning Tribunal, invite and call for nominations as contemplated in Part B of the Regulations. - (2) The invitation to the organs of state and non-governmental organisations must comply with Regulation 3. - (3) The call for nominations to persons in their individual capacity must comply with Regulation 3.
+- (1) The Municipality must - - (a) in the case of the first appointment of members to the Municipal Planning Tribunal, invite and call for nominations as contemplated in Part B of Chapter 2 of the Regulations as soon as possible after the approval of the Regulations by the Minister; and - (b) in the case of the subsequent appointment of members to the Municipal Planning Tribunal, 90 days before the expiry of the term of office of the members serving on the Municipal Planning Tribunal, invite and call for nominations as contemplated in Part B of the Regulations. - (2) The invitation to the organs of state and non-governmental organisations contemplated in regulation 3(2)(a) of the Regulations must be addressed to the organs of state and non-governmental organisations and must be in the form contemplated in Schedule X together with any other information deemed necessary by the Municipality. - (3) The call for nominations to persons in their individual capacity contemplated in regulation 3(2)(b) of the Regulations must be in the form contemplated in Schedule X and- - (a) must be published in one local newspaper that is circulated in the municipal area of the Municipality in two languages commonly spoken in the area; - (b) may be submitted to the various professional bodies which registers persons referred to in Section 33(1) with a request to distribute the call for nominations to their members and to advertise it on their respective websites; - (c) may advertise the call for nominations on the municipal website; and - (d) utilise any other method and media it deems necessary to advertise the call for nominations.